As boaters, we face varying water conditions out at sea. When the waters get rough, you’ll have to be ready to make the necessary adjustments.

 Step 3: Trim the Motor Up to Get Up on Plane

 Once you get going, you should feel your boat beginning to climb out of the waves.
-Once you feel that it’s starting to do so, you can start trimming the motor up.
+Once you feel it’s starting to do so, you can trim the motor up.

 You should feel the boat accelerating the second you start doing this.
 Essentially, you’re already up on plane at this point.
 A good sign of this is if the propeller shaft is parallel to the surface of the water.